October 2011

 - Research Fellow at IZA.

-- Research Associate of the Centre for Economic Performance, LSE.
+- Professorial Research Fellow at the Centre for Economic Performance, LSE.

 Oh, and PSE is sort of joining forces with (some of) University Paris 1 to form the Paris School of Economics.
 To sum up, I am at PSE, which is part of PSE.